DavidAndBar/ProjectCSD31031FullStackJavaScript/readme.md

 `npm init -y`

 ### Step 3:
-To install the package, run this in the any terminal:
+To install the package, run this in any terminal:

 `npm i "@alexander.gutierrez/smart-campus-energy-management-system"`